 Youth in Parks - Environmental Education (YIP-EE)

 FSP has designed the Youth in Parks - Environmental Education (YIP-EE) project focusing attention on getting students outside the classroom into our state parks.
-It's envisioned as a partnership between a state park, the park’s friends group and a public school to support Field trips.
+It requires a partnership between a state park, the park’s friends group and a public school to support Field trips.
+FSP wants Friends groups to be key players in helping plan and implement a YIPEE project along with the park staff and school representatives.
+It is hoped, where feasible, an additional level of support will come from environmental educators or those seeking environmental education certification to volunteer as assistant group leaders.

 Friends of State Parks is focusing attention on getting students outside the classroom into our state parks.
 Our state parks preserve some of North Carolina’s greatest examples of geology, ecology and cultural history.
 Field trips give children meaningful experiences with these tangible resources.
 Their increased knowledge and improved attitudes towards history and science can have long-lasting effects.